Project-MONAI/model-zoo/CONTRIBUTING.md

 ### Optional verifications

+#### Verify data shape and data type
-1. Check if the input and output data shape and data type of network defined in the metadata are correct.
+Check if the input and output data shape and data type of network defined in the metadata are correct.
 You can also run the following command locally to verify your bundle before submitting a pull request.

 ```bash
 python -m monai.bundle verify_net_in_out --net_id network_def --meta_file configs/metadata.json --config_file configs/inference.json